pschatzmann/pico-arduino/examples/tone_melody/README.md

 ## Connections

-I was using a Piezo Electric Elements to test the sound generation
+I was using a Piezo Electric Element to test the sound generation

 | Piezo  | Pico
 |--------|--------